 The Foundation is exposed to interest rates with respect to its certain investments.
 Financial instruments are not used for trading or speculative purposes.
 The Foundation mitigates risk associated with these financial instruments through the Foundation's established investment policy.
-There has been no change in the risk exposure from 2018.

 Credit Risk